Onboarding Options for macOS: Workspace ONE Operational Tutorial

 • Every time the end-user logs in with the username created during the Setup Assistant, Workspace ONE UEM considers that local macOS user the managed user and sends apps/profiles targeted to the enrollment user.

-Note: The web-based enrollment flow is similar to agent-based, except that the admin would initiate their enrollment by navigating to https://deviceservices.url.com/enrollment in a web browser (where deviceservices.url.com is the fully qualified domain name for your Workspace ONE UEM device services endpoint).
+Note: The web-based enrollment flow is similar to agent-based, except that the admin would initiate their enrollment by navigating to https://<mdmenrollment.url.com>/enrollment in a web browser (where mdmenrollment.url.com is the fully qualified domain name for your Workspace ONE UEM MDM enrollment URL).

-Single-User Staging for Local Users with Pre-Registration Using Apple Business Manager Enrollment
+Apple Business Manager for Local Users with Pre-Registration

-2. In your Device Enrollment Profile, set the following options:
+1. In your Device Enrollment profile, set the following options:

 • Optionally, set Create New Admin Account to YES and configure Admin Account details for a hidden IT administrator account.

-3. Validate the device record has synced from Apple Business Manager or Apple School Manager:
+2. Validate the device record has synced from Apple Business Manager:

 • Navigate to Devices > Lifecycle > Enrollment Status in the Workspace ONE UEM console and change the layout to Custom.

-• Ensure the device to be staged has synced from Apple Business Manager by scrolling to the right.
+• Ensure the device to be staged has synced from Apple Business Manager.

-• Check the Token Type is Apple Enrollment.
+• Ensure that Token Type is Apple Enrollment.

 • If the device has no Token Type, navigate to Devices > Devices Settings > Apple > Device Enrollment Program and click Sync Devices.